T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 is sometimes used in text templates, where the template is retrieved from a record and specific locations in the text will be (automatically by QFQ) replaced by values from other sources.

+General note: using this type of variables is only the second choice.
+First choice is `{{column:R}}` (see `access-column-values`_) - using the STORE_RECORD is more portable cause no renumbering is needed if the level keys change.

 .. _`sanitize-class`:

 Sanitize class